 This World Heritage Site is in the Andes and is a hot tourist destination—for good reason.
 Cusco was the capital of the Incas, and it has some of the most incredible ancient ruins and Spanish architecture in the country.

 Besides all the natural and historical attractions in Peru, the most important objective for volunteers is to work hard and help the local community.
 What kind of volunteer abroad programs are there to enjoy?
+Check out the types of volunteers programs in Peru below.

 Women’s Groups: Violence against women is a worldwide problem, and Peru is no different.
 Women’s empowerment programs assist women by increasing awareness, helping victims with psychological support, providing legal support, and lobbying for justice.